This homemade flaky, butter phyllo is a simplified way of making dough similar to puff pastry, which makes it ideal for Greek Pites (pies).

-Attach the special dough attachment on the mixer.
+Attach the dough attachment on your stand mixer.

-In the mixer bowl put the flour and the oil and start stirring.
+In the mixer bowl put the flour and the olive oil and start stirring.

 Cover the dough with a cling film and leave it to rest for 30 minutes.
 Otherwise knead by hand, following same procedure).